 • Improves overall well-being: MAT improves a patient’s overall social and psychological well-being.
 As physical stability is achieved, individuals often see improvements in their ability to secure housing, find employment, and repair relationships.

-• Stabilizes Co-occurring disorders: MAT addresses co-occurring disorders, such as mental health conditions, while treating addiction, which can help ensure we recognize and manage mental health symptoms during withdrawal, as some MAT medications have mood stabilization properties.
+• Stabilizes co-occurring disorders: MAT addresses co-occurring disorders, such as mental health conditions, while treating addiction, which can help ensure we recognize and manage mental health symptoms during withdrawal, as some MAT medications have mood stabilization properties.

 • Creates a foundation for recovery: This approach provides a comprehensive foundation for long-term recovery.
 By integrating medication with counseling, MAT treats the whole person, not just the addiction.